Cricket at the 2019 Pacific Games – Women's tournament

 A women's Twenty20 cricket tournament at the 2019 Pacific Games in Apia, Samoa, was held from 8 to 13 July 2019 at the Faleata Oval Grounds.
 Following the International Cricket Council's decision to grant T20I status to all women's matches played between Associate Members after 1 July 2018, matches were eligible for Twenty20 International (T20I) status subject to both teams being members of the ICC and players passing eligibility criteria.

-The team's involved in the women's tournament were the host nation Samoa, Fiji, Papua New Guinea and Vanuatu.
+The teams involved in the women's tournament were the host nation Samoa, Fiji, Papua New Guinea and Vanuatu.
 Samoa defeated Papua New Guinea by 4 wickets in the final to win the gold medal, while Vanuatu took bronze.